deepdey112004/SCT_GD_3/README.md

 ## Project Details

 ### Company Concept: Polaris
-**Polaris** is an IT company that focuses on AI-driven software solutions and robotics to simplify our lives.
+**sultion** is an IT company that focuses on AI-driven software solutions and robotics to simplify our lives.
 The company's tagline is "Upgrading the Universe through Unique Innovations."

 ### Objective
 The objective was to design a professional and visually appealing business card that effectively represents Polaris and its marketing manager.